CosAnca/nucleum/README.md

 </svg>
 ```

-I recommend setting up your SVGs on a 500 x 500 canvas, centering your artwork, and expanding/combining any shapes of the same color.
+We recommend setting up your SVGs on a 500 x 500 canvas, centering your artwork, and expanding/combining any shapes of the same color.
 This last step is important.
 [Read more on SVG optimization here!](https://www.viget.com/articles/5-tips-for-saving-svg-for-the-web-with-illustrator)

 ### clean